 “Because you need him to forgive me?”

-If I was guilty of some crime against another human, the thing I would choose to do is not beg forgiveness from a third party.
-No, I’d apologize to the person I wronged — directly.
+If I was guilty of some potential error against another human, the thing I would NOT choose to do is beg forgiveness from a third party.
+Instead, I’d apologize to the person I wronged — directly.
 Isn’t there a scripture about that?
 Sort out the issue between yourselves?

-I don’t triangulate my relationships.
+I don’t believe in triangulating my relationships.
 I learned about Karpman’s Drama Triangle in therapy.
-Using Jesus as a mediator would be triangulating my relationship with that person — it’s disrespectful to do that.
+I figure using Jesus as a mediator would be triangulating my relationship with another person — it’s disrespectful to do that.
 The Jesus theology is disrespectful, when held up to psychological scrutiny.

 Jesus Theology and Sin Stories

-Religions — and politics — takes that information of wrongdoing and uses it to blackmail people, depending of course if what you’ve done may be held against you by law.
+Religions — and politics — often takes that information of wrongdoing and uses it to blackmail people, depending of course if what you’ve done may be held against you by law.
 Perhaps that’s the entire purpose of creating the Jesus character.
 I’ve heard of such stories coming out of the Scientology churches.
-Emotional blackmail, conditional love — that’s what disfellowshipping is in its most extreme form in the Jehovah’s Witnesses’ religion.
+Emotional blackmail and conditional love — that’s what disfellowshipping is in its most extreme form — and the practice is readily found in the Jehovah’s Witnesses’ religion.
 “Brothers” appear to get off easily.
 “Sisters” — not so much.

 Jesus Theology?
 Or Self-Forgiveness